seanwbrooks/twikr_using_webpacker/README.md

 TWIKR helps people follow stocks and share their ideas.
 Users can make comments and predictions.
 Also, the application has an algorithm that predicts a stock's growth potential.

-Although TWIKR is my final project, for a coding bootcamp called Launch Academy, I plan on adding more features in the immediate future.
-So TWIKR is still a work in progress.
+TWIKR is my final project for Launch Academy, a coding bootcamp in Boston, MA.
+I plan on adding more features in the immediate future and making the application more useful.
 If you have any questions or comments, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/seanwbrooks/).

 # Technology
+* React
+* JavaScript
+* Foundation
+* Rails
+* PostgreSQL
+* JSON
+* CSS
+* HTML
+* RSpec
+* Enzyme
+* Jasmine

+# Breakdown
+**Front-End**
-React is a great front-end technology that makes websites dynamic and increases user experiences by cutting down page reloads with a virtual DOM.
+React is a JavaScript library for building User Interfaces.
+In my opinion, it is a great front-end technology that makes websites dynamic and increases user experiences by cutting down page reloads with a virtual DOM.

+**Framework**
-Rails is a convention-over-configuration framework that allowed me to get the application up and running without too much time spent on configuration decisions.
-I used a PostgreSQL database.
-PostGreSQL is supported by Heroku.
+Rails is a popular convention-over-configuration framework.
+Rails is easy to use because of its emphasis on convention.
+Also, I used a PostgreSQL database that was supported by Heroku.

+**Testing**
-Jasmine/Enzyme is used for testing the React components.
+Jasmine/Enzyme is used for testing the front-end React components.
-RSpec is used for testing unit tests, such as controllers and models, on the back-end.
+RSpec is used for unit testing for API endpoints, serializers, controllers, and models.

 # Installation
 Clone repo from terminal: